Aalto-yliopisto/Mikko Raskinen

 As a researcher and educator, my focus is on how entrepreneurs build financially successful businesses that contribute to positive social change.
 I shed light on subjects such as crowdfunding strategies, social impact entrepreneurship, inclusive management styles, company values, leadership styles, early-stage startup success, and more, all detailed here.

-In 2016 I worked with the Disability Studies Scholars, alongside Sarah Parker Harris and Kate Calswell, to establish a Coleman Foundation funded training program (CEED program) for entrepreneurs with disabilities.
-After CEED, I co-built and co-taught the first UIC-SEA Social Enterprise Certificate Program.
-Presently, I am a co-principal investigator on a $2.4M grant awarded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) for research on how entrepreneurship can help youth with disabilities.
+For example, at the University of Illinois at Chicago, I worked with scholars from disability studies to establish and run a training program for entrepreneurs with disabilities.
+Later, I served as a co-principal investigator on a $2.4M grant awarded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) for research on how entrepreneurship can help youth with disabilities.

 Teaching Philosophy